 Flexible Lease Terms

-When moving into a new office space, there’s often time that goes into the planning and build-out process to make the space customized to your company’s needs.
-With a sublease, this build-out process is eliminated, allowing you to move into the commercial space much quicker than you would with a traditional lease.
+When moving into a new commercial space, there’s often time that goes into the planning and build-out process to make the space customized to your company’s needs.
+With a sublease, this build-out process is eliminated, allowing you to move into the location much more quickly than you would with a traditional lease.

 Fewer Upfront Costs